Want a Comfortable, Bright Home? Orient it Properly on Your Building Lot

 Windows in a home designed as a passive solar house plan do mean extra heat gain and light, but in colder climates they can also mean cool air leaking into your home (especially those that are not south-facing).
 Yes, you can upgrade windows to be highly insulated (up to triple pane with gas filling the gaps), but windows are never truly airtight and insulated to the degree of a wall, so you’ll need to consider that when determining how many windows you’ll place in your home and where exactly you’ll place them.

-Large expanses of south-facing glass is beneficial in northern/colder climates, as long as the windows are at least double-pane, preferably triple-pane, also preferably with argon or similar gas instead of air between the panes for extra insulation (Plan #149-1874).
+Large expanses of south-facing glass is beneficial in northern/colder climates, as long as the windows are at least double-pane, preferably triple-pane, also preferably with argon or similar gas instead of air between the panes for extra insulation.
+Deep roof overhangs aid in preventing overheating in the summer (Plan #202-1024).

 If for the majority of the year you’re worried about keeping heat out in a warm and humid climate, it’s smart to consider roof overhangs to provide shelter for your walls and keep heat out in a home with a solar orientation.
 You should also consider how many windows you want in the home, as they will always let in a little extra light and heat.
 Skylights can also bring in some extra light, but they are more difficult to shade and therefore could prove too warm, especially during hot summers.